henrikerola/FaceLogin/README.md

-A quick proto of recognizing usera with webcam and face.com REST API.
+A quick proto of recognizing users with webcam and face.com REST API.
 Of course, there is no security at all because this is a pure client-side Vaadin += GWT application.
 Works with Google Chrome but MediaStream must be enabled from chrome://flags/.